Budotron/PMLProject/PMLProj.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3.png)

+The amount of variablility explained by each principal component can be seen to rapidly decrease, becoming negligible after the 10th principal component.

 4. Building the predictive model, based on the top ten most influential PCs.
+This leads to dimensionalility reduction, and reduces the computational time.
 The training set is split into a smaller training set and its complement for cross validation.
 A random forest was built on this smaller training set, while the smaller test set was put aside until the evaluation phase

 ```r